All Episodes

 And then what did they do?

-Then they go back to a Pfizer court, then the House Intel memo that came out, you know, it actually quotes the deputy FBI director Andrew McCabe saying, no dossier, there wouldn't even have been an attempt to get a Pfizer warrant.
+Then the House Intel memo that came out, you know, it actually quotes the deputy FBI director Andrew McCabe saying, no, dossier, there wouldn't even have been an attempt to get a FISA warrant.

-See where the Russian conspiracy is.
+See where the Russian conspiracy is?

-See where the truth now lies.
+See where the truth now lies?

 We actually have evidence for the things that we report, unlike the rest of the media.

-So then they're using it was the bulk of evidence from the phony Clinton bought and paid for, Russian dossier, and then they mislead the judge a couple of different ways.
+So then they're using, it was the bulk of evidence from the phony Clinton bought and paid for Russian dossier.

-Yeah, they did footnote apparently that it may be political in nature, but the FBI knew damn well where it came from.
+Yeah, they did footnote, apparently, that it may be political in nature, but the FBI knew damn well where it came from.

 We know they knew at the time that it was Hillary Clinton bought and paid for.